Nickersoft/Connect-N/README.md

 Connect-N
 =========

-Connect-N is a terminal-based game similar to Connect 4, with the exception of the there being a variable number of checkers that can be matched in a row.
+Connect-N is a terminal-based game similar to Connect 4, with the exception of there being a variable number of checkers that can be matched in a row instead of just four.

 The game uses a Java-based referee to interact with the game, which can play against other users or against itself.
 It uses the Minimax algorithm with alpha-beta pruning to figure out the best moves to play against its opponent.